wthit56/unnecessary.js/event-loop/README.md

 **.add(_fn_)**: add a function as an immediate event to the loop.
-It won't actually be executed right away, but it'll be added to the top of the stack to be run quickly. _New events should really be added after any other "immediate" events, but for now it just <cite>unshift</cite>s the new event into the events array._
+It won't actually be executed right away, but it'll be added to the top of the stack to be run quickly. _New events should really be added after any other "immediate" events, but for now it just `unshift`s the new event into the events array._

 **.setTimeout(fn, ms, args), .clearTimeout(id), .setInterval(fn, ms, args), .clearInterval(id)**: